brhirsch/rideshare_volume_forecasting_with_flask/README.md

 # rideshare_volume_forecasting_with_flask
-A web app which showcases forecasted rideshare volume in Chicago built on Flask
+A web app which visualizes historical and forecast taxi ride volume in Chicago using an array of statistical forecasting models.

+The purpose of this project was to dive deeper into full stack development by incorporating the outputs of machine learning models into an application built on Python/Flask with a front end in html/bootstrap.

 # TO DO
 - Rework CSS to make it look nice (Need to research css frameworks like bootstrap)